Greece VAT rise hurts as bailout terms start to bite

 “People have no money to pay for cabs because of the crisis.
 Now with the increase, it will be even worse... in turn, I will not be able to buy things,” said 49-year-old Tassos Dritsas, who has been driving taxis since 1988.

-In one coffee shop, the freddo cappuccino - an iced cappuccino that is a favorite of many Greeks - had increased from 1.60 euros to 1.80.
+In one coffee shop, the freddo cappuccino - an iced cappuccino that is a favourite of many Greeks - had increased from 1.60 euros to 1.80.

 “Coffee is still a product that the people will buy, it’s a way of living for the Greeks.
 The VAT increase won’t be huge.
 In our case, for the final customer, the increase will amount to 15-20 cents per product,” said Kostas Stavropoulos, 24, who had delivered coffee to employees of a bank that had just re-opened after lenders were shut for three weeks during the crisis.